cmp-202/ssh2shell/README.md

 8. Server3 is connected to and it completes its process.
 9. Server3.hosts is checked and with no hosts found the connection is closed and the end event is triggered.
 9. Server1 is loaded for the last time.
-10 Thw session text for each connection is appended to the session text for the primary host.
+10 The session text for each connection is appended to the session text for the primary host.
 11. With no further hosts to load the connection is closed triggering an end event for the last time.
 12. As all sessions are closed the process ends.